Egypt signs with six international firms to dredge new Suez Canal

 Engineers from the army began digging in the area in August when the project was unveiled.
 Memish said they would conduct dredging in one of the new canal's six work zones, with the international companies operating in the remaining areas.

-He said the total project would require up to 36 dredgers to remove about 250 million cubic meters worth of material.
+He said the total project would require up to 36 dredgers to remove about 250 million cubic metres worth of material.

-Pierre Catteau, an official from Deme Group, said there would be a massive mobilization of equipment from around the world in order to meet the project's ambitious deadline.
+Pierre Catteau, an official from Deme Group, said there would be a massive mobilisation of equipment from around the world in order to meet the project's ambitious deadline.

 "I think we were all surprised at how fast this came on the market, how fast it was tendered and how fast it will be executed," he told Reuters on the sidelines of the news conference.
 "But it's possible and we will put all efforts to make it happen."